Calebh101/dexcom/dart/README.md

 # Important Information

-WARNING: This package is in beta (signified by the version 0.x.x).
-Please use at your own risk.

 WARNING: This package fetches, processes, and outputs real-time blood glucose levels.
 DO NOT USE/ADVERTISE THIS FOR IMPORTANT MEDICAL TREATMENT DECISIONS.

 WE ARE NOT RESPONSIBLE FOR ANY MEDICAL INCIDENTS/EMERGENCIES CREATED/ELEVATED BECAUSE OF THIS PROGRAM OR ANY PROGRAMS USING IT.
-USE AT YOUR OWN RISK.
+USE AT YOUR OWN RISK, OR AT THE RISK OF ANY CLIENTS USING THIS APP.

 # What is the Dexcom Web API?